Diablo2009/steamdeck-pacman/README.md

 ## Install

 To install `steamdeck-pacman`, go to the [latest release](https://github.com/Diablo2009/steamdeck-pacman/releases/latest) and download the `steamdeck-pacman.pkg.tar.zst` file.
-Open up the terminal.
-Change directory to your downloads folder: `cd Downloads`, then type `sudo pacman -U steamdeck-pacman.pkg.tar.zst`.
+Open up the terminal, type `passwd` to change your password, then type `sudo steamos-readonly disable`, then `cd Downloads`, then `sudo pacman -U steamdeck-pacman.pkg.tar.zst`.
 Then press `y` when it asks you whether you want to install the file.
+After type `sudo steamos-readonly enable`.

 ## How to Contribute